akutzer/semantic-retrieval/retrieval/preprocessing/question_generation_gpt4free/README.md

 # A couple things have to be done to make this work
 - clone GPT4FREE
-- the threaded_question_generation_deepai.py file has to be put into the cloned gpt4free folder
-- in the deepai folder in the cloned gpt4free, the init has to be changed to the init in the deepai folder in this directory
+- create venv with requirements.txt of GPT4FREE
+- run init_script notebook
+- go to gpt4free folder and run the file threadedqg.py which is inside it